mehmet-f-dogan/weather-api/README.md

-# Temperature API
+# Weather API

-A simple API built in Go that retrieves the current temperature for a given latitude and longitude using a 3rd party API.
+A simple API built in Go that retrieves the current temperature for a given latitude and longitude.

 ## Installation